pytest-dev/pytest-bdd/README.rst

         return Article()

-Given steps no longer have fixture parameter.
+Given steps no longer have the `fixture` parameter.
 In fact the step may depend on multiple fixtures.
 Just normal step declaration with the dependency injection should be used.

 .. code-block:: python